-There is almost no better feeling in the world than watching your home sports teams compete in the playoffs.
-Whether it’s baseball or table tennis, the excitement of the late-season games is what sports fans live for.
+There’s almost no better feeling in the world than watching your home team compete in the playoffs.
+Whether it’s baseball, basketball, football, or hockey, the excitement of the late-season games is what sports fans live for.
 It gives us something to look forward to, breaks up the monotony of ordinary life, and ultimately lets us escape the day-to-day problems we all deal with.

 How Does Sleep Deprivation Affect Us?

 So, what are the effects of those late nights on our ability to properly live our lives?
 Working hours are steadily increasing, along with an emphasis on active leisure.
 Furthermore, in certain jobs, people face additional sleep restriction.
 Some professions like health care, transportation and security require people to work at night.
 In such fields, the effect of acute total sleep deprivation on performance is severe.
 Moreover, people tend to stretch their capacity and compromise their nightly sleep, thus becoming chronically sleep deprived.

 Sleep deprivation (SD) studies have been designed to evaluate the effects of sleep loss.
 In the case of acute total SD protocols, the test subjects are kept awake continuously, generally for 24 to 72 hours.
 In chronic partial SD, individuals are permitted limited sleep time over the course of several consecutive nights.
 While chronic sleep restriction is more certainly more typical in the average population and hence offers a more accurate representation of real life conditions, total SD has been far more comprehensively studied.

 When considering the impact of sleep loss, the difference between partial and total SD is essential.
 Although each condition can induce numerous adverse effects — including impairments in cognitive performance — the underlying mechanisms seem to be fairly different.
 First of all, total SD impairs working memory and attention, but it also affects other functions, such as decision-making and long-term memory.
 Partial SD has been found to impact attention, specifically vigilance.